Sexual harassment still shrouded in secrecy in big companies

 Still a taboo

 Big companies are quick to say that they have taken sexual harassment seriously long before the start of the movement.
-Allyson Zimmerman, Executive Director of Catalyst Europe, which works with more than 480 global companies to advance gender equality, says that multinationals are much more aware of the risks of sexual harassment than in the past.
+Allyson Zimmermann, Executive Director of Catalyst Europe, which works with more than 480 global companies to advance gender equality, says that multinationals are much more aware of the risks of sexual harassment than in the past.
 But she adds that “you’d be hard pressed to find a company that would be willing to talk about it on the record”.

 "Sexual harassment is still seen as a risk that needs to be managed instead of part of a wider change towards an inclusive work culture." - Judith Wissmann Lukesch, Arbeitundkonflict.ch